Why Do Men Cheat?

 However, even if someone is interested in transitioning to this type of lifestyle, it doesn't necessarily excuse cheating on their partner when it takes place in a committed relationship that was meant to be monogamous.

-Finally, it could be the case that your significant other’s cheating was truly a huge mistake.
+Finally, it could be the case that your significant other’s cheating was a mistake.
 It’s likely you’ve heard of situations in which someone got too drunk and did something that they later regretted when reality sets in.

 Getty/Vadym Pastukh